jedisct1/libsodium-doc/commercial_support/README.md

 Libsodium-specific services include:

 * Library integration, with a focus on web applications \(PHP, .NET, Python\).
-* Bespoke or standard high-level protocol design and implementation, e.g. Noise.
+* Bespoke or standard high-level protocol design and implementation (e.g. Noise).
-* Security audits, for in-house library integrations and/or high-level protocols.
+* Security audits for in-house library integrations and/or high-level protocols.
 * Custom application development that requires cryptography.
 * Consulting and mentoring services.